Walt Whitman in Russia Three Love Affairs

-Balmont’s own position as an important symbolist poet and translator had long been secure.
-His apologia for Whitman as a cosmic, universal prophet of new order could not have reached a more grateful audience than that of Russian students and intellectuals who were being wooed by the ideas of a universal, sweeping revolution that would propel their country into the front ranks of the new century’s democracies.
+Balmont’s position as an important Symbolist poet and translator had long been secure.
+His apologia for Whitman as a cosmic, universal prophet of a new order could not have reached a more grateful audience than that of Russian students and intellectuals who were being wooed by the ideas of a universal, sweeping revolution that would propel their country into the front ranks of the new century’s democracies.
 Not only would such revolution do away with Russia’s backward economic systems, but it would also create a new social mentality, a new way of being a Russian.
-With his translations of “The Song of the Broad-Axe”, “Salut au Monde”, “O Star of France”, and “Beginners” Balmont enabled his readers to conceive, with the blessing of Whitman’s vaguely embodied sense of phallic privilege, of how this new way of being in the world could be built, carpenter-like, with hand-held tools.
-In Balmont’s Whitman’s world, anyone with a pair of strong hands and a tightly fitted pair of trousers was free to work, celebrate, grieve, and lust without the sanction of a higher authority.
-To the young and the romantic, that sure beat marble-hall theorisations under some wise academician’s ironic scrutiny.
+With his translations of “The Song of the Broad-Axe”, “Salut au monde”, “O Star of France”, and “Beginners”, Balmont enabled his readers to conceive, with the blessing of Whitman’s vaguely embodied sense of phallic privilege, of how this new way of being in the world could be built, carpenter-like, with hand-held tools.
+In Balmont’s vision of Whitman’s world, anyone with a pair of strong hands and a tightly fitted pair of trousers was free to work, celebrate, grieve, and lust without the sanction of a higher authority.
+To the young and the romantic, that sure beat marble-hall theorzations under some wise academician’s ironic scrutiny.

 To say, however, that the success of Whitman’s poems depended entirely on their appropriation by the purveyors of liberal propaganda is to ignore the poetry’s deeply spiritual resonance, without which the mysterious Russian soul simply would not be itself.
 Ilya Repin, a painter and a Christian philosopher, expressed this resonance well when he wrote: